 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 The Hotel Giraffe New York is our new favorite Manhattan hotel.
 Period.

 We had no idea what we were getting when we selected The Hotel Giraffe in New York City.
 This theme could go in a lot of different directions.
 It could be cartoonish or classy.
 What we found was an understated contemporary hotel in the midst of an energetic neighborhood.
 The giraffe theme was incorporated subtly throughout the property – from a book on the shelf in our room to the modest giraffe engraving in the lobby.

-Special Bonus: The Hotel Giraffe provides a complimentary happy hour, complete with wine or Prosecco, cheeses, and a crudités plate.
+Special Bonus: The hotel provides a complimentary happy hour, complete with wine or Prosecco, cheeses, and a crudités plate.
 This is a great way to relax after a long day in New York.
-In fact, the Hotel Giraffe wine and cheese reception is one of the main selling points for the hotel.
+In fact, the Hotel Giraffe wine and cheese reception is one of the main selling points for the property.

 The Concierge: There isn’t a concierge desk, however, the front desk was well versed in providing directions and assistance.

-The Spa and Recreational Facilities: The hotel does not have an on-site spa or fitness center, but it does provide passes to a nearby New York Sports Club.
+The Spa and Recreational Facilities: There is not an on-site spa or fitness center, but guests can get passes to a nearby New York Sports Club.